vercel/next.js/errors/next-head-unsafe.md

-# Modern `next/head` Usage
+# Unsafe `next/head` Usage

 #### Why This Error Occurred

-You are using `next/head` in one or more ways which may not behave as expected in React 18 and later.
+You are using `next/head` in one or more ways that might be unsafe and cause unexpected behavior with upcoming features of React and Next.js, such as suspense.

 #### Possible Ways to Fix It

+Ensure your application adheres to the following guidelines.

 ##### Render `<Head>` once per Page